 - Funeral expenses

-Remember that your disease isn’t your fault — it’s the fault of the asbestos corporations that exposed you to this dangerous substance.
+Remember that your asbestos disease is not your fault.
+It’s the fault of the asbestos corporations that exposed you to this dangerous substance.
 They should help you and your family cover the costs of treatment, lost wages, travel expenses and more.

-Experienced mesothelioma lawyers handle all the steps of the legal process so you never have to sit in a courtroom.
-Connect with a mesothelioma lawyer using our free legal support.
+Experienced lung cancer and mesothelioma lawyers handle the legal process so you never have to sit in a courtroom unless you want to.
+Find a lawyer using our free legal support.